Go to WomenAndCruising.com

 Language

-Kathy Parson's Language Guides for Boaters who Travel: Spanish for Cruisers and French for Cruisers
+Kathy Parsons's Language Guides for Boaters who Travel:

-Admiral's Angle: Language for Cruisers
+Admiral's Angle #36: Language for Cruisers

-Gwen Hamlin's Admirals weigh in on the challenges of learning foreign
+Gwen Hamlin's admirals weigh in on the challenges of learning foreign

 languages and being understood in the countries they sail to.